EmilioNegron/MyUFCEventsRecap/README.md

-# MyYoutubeViewer
+# MyUFCEventsRecap
-Generic DevByte Viewer used to showcase Android Architectural Components from JetPack
+UFC Fighting Events Recap application used to showcase Android Architectural Components from JetPack

-I have coded this testing app to highlight some of the powerful advantages to migrating an app to, or writing new apps, utilizing the latest and greatest Android JetPack Architectural components.
-I picked to list UFC Past Events , based on the new C8 Mid Engine Corvette simply to show that technology is not bound to any rectangular device.
-It also lives in today's most exotic sports cars!
-In this case, American bread Cutting Edge Perfection!
-(Not just my opinion :) )
+I have coded this app to highlight some of the powerful advantages to migrating an app to, or writing new apps, utilizing the latest and greatest Android JetPack Architectural components.
+I picked to list UFC Past Events, based on the TheSportsDB free Web Service.

 The following components/features are used in this app: